-Among the features in the main menu, choose “System Recovery”, then you will see a brief intro about the feature, just click the button “Start” to move on.
+Among the features in the main menu, choose “Repair”, then you will see a brief intro about the feature, just click the button “Start” to move on.

 Step 2.
 Follow the on-screen instructions to put your iPhone into DFU mode.

 Hold the Power and Home button at the same time for 10 seconds.